catwell/www.warp10.io/getting-started/index.md

 The Warp 10 platform is built with a robust security model that allows you to have a tight control of who has the right to write and/or read data.
 The model is structured around the [concepts]({{ site.baseurl }}/introduction/concepts) of `data producer`, `data owner` and `application`, and `WRITE` and `READ` tokens.

-By default, at the first start, Warp10 init script will generate both a `READ` and a `WRITE` token for the test application `io.warp10.bootstrap` for a test user that is both the producer and the owner of the data.
+By default, at the first start, Warp 10 init script will generate both a `READ` and a `WRITE` token for the test application `io.warp10.bootstrap` for a test user that is both the producer and the owner of the data.

 Then, you can generate your own write and read tokens.
-You get it by executing the `worf` command via Warp10 init script.
+You get it by executing the `worf` command via Warp 10 init script.

 ~~~
 root@XXX:/opt/warp10-X.Y.Z/bin# ./warp10-standalone.init worf appName ttl(ms)